English for Academic Purposes (EAP)

 Library staff also provide training and support for staff and students undertaking literature searching.
 Contact email@example.com for more information.

 The Library provides training, guidance and support to help you to conduct effective literature searches for module assignments and for your project report.
-Intensive MSc and research degree and distance learning students should access the literature search help pages on our intranet for guidance on each step of the literature search process, including video guides.
+Intensive MSc and research degree and distance learning students should access the literature search help pages and our intranet pages for guidance on each step of the literature search process, including video guides.

 There are IT training materials to help guide you in the use of Microsoft Office applications (such as Word and Excel), bibliography database/reference manager applications, and in using the internet.

 General study skills

 - Online Academic Skills (University of Surrey) - a very comprehensive site looking at study skills, academic integrity and avoiding plagiarism, copyright, writing skills, researcher training, methods, information literacy, innovation, IT training, numeracy and statistics and data interpretation

 - Study Skills (University of Leeds) - useful information on exam skills, writing skills, group work, voice presentation, listening skills, finding journals online etc.